-The Khajuraho temples are prodigally decorated with beautifully carved sculptures.
+The temples of Khajuraho are luxuriantly decorated with artfully carved sculptures.

-Whilst Khajuraho temples are famous for their "porno" art,
+Whereas temples of Khajuraho are illustrious for their erotic art,

 sexual themes occupy less than 10% of the temples walls art.

-most sex scene panels are in proportional balance with the non-
+most "Kamasutra" images are in balance with the non-